Get

 High in Fat and Calories

 Pecans and other nuts are calorie-dense and high in fat.
 For humans, they can be a good source of healthy fats.
-However, excess fat from eating pecans may also lead to a stomach upset in some dogs.
+However, excess fat from eating pecans may also lead to stomach upset in some dogs.
 Obesity is a common problem if dogs are regularly fed high-calorie snacks, have a predisposition for obesity, or do not exercise enough.

 Risk of Pancreatitis

-Some breeds, such as Schnauzers, are more prone to developing pancreatitis, but it can occur in any dog.
+Certain breeds, such as Schnauzers, are more prone to developing pancreatitis, but it can occur in any dog.
 Signs include vomiting, diarrhea, loss of appetite, belly pain, and fever.
 Your vet will need to diagnose and treat this condition.

 Severe or untreated pancreatitis can be fatal.
-After recovery, some dogs develop a chronic form of pancreatitis that requires a strict, low-fat diet and long-term monitoring.
+After recovery, some dogs develop a chronic form of pancreatitis that requires a strict low-fat diet and long-term monitoring.

 a bag of pecan nuts